 I remember when we were expecting and I shared with friends and family that we planned on cloth diapering.
 About 80% of the time we were met with the same response: “Oh, that’s so cute, but everyone I know gave up on it.
 You’ll see.”
 It was honestly such a bummer, but I’m glad those interactions happened because it kicked my butt into research mode.

-I’m proud to say that our five month old wears cloth diapers almost 100% of the time.
-And to be totally honest… I love it.
-Yes, it can be a little gross (but as any parent of an infant will tell you, your level of being able to tolerate gross things GREATLY increases when you become a parent), and yep, it’s a little time consuming, but I’m so glad that we went this route.
+After two babies in cloth diapers, I can tell you that cloth diapering is worth it!
+Yes, it can be a little gross (but as any parent of an infant will tell you, your level of being able to tolerate gross things GREATLY increases when you become a parent), and yep, it’s a little time consuming.
+But at the end of the day, there are so many benefits to cloth diapering.

 So whether you’re just doing research on trying cloth diapering for your own little one, or if you’re a cloth diapering parent who wants to pull your hair out because it’s not working for your lifestyle, you’ve come to the right place!
 I’m going to try to break down for you how we cloth diaper at home, why we chose this route, and how we make it super simple and easy to maintain.